NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 **spark shell** to run the scala code or **pyspark** to run the python code on master node through CLI.

-### Running GPU Accelerated Mortgage ETL and XGBoost Example using EMR Notebook
+### Running GPU Accelerated Mortgage ETL Example using EMR Notebook

 An EMR Notebook is a "serverless" Jupyter notebook.
 Unlike a traditional notebook, the contents of an EMR Notebook itself—the equations, visualizations, queries, models, code, and narrative text—are